|On this page|

 Use the Solid Embed SOP to create a tetrahedral mesh from geometry.

 The Solid Embed SOP is usually the most effective option for finite element simulation.
 It may create a tetrahedral mesh that is slightly larger than the input surface representation.
 You can control the resolution of the tet mesh with the "Sizing" parameters on the node.
+The original rendering mesh may be embedded into this larger tet mesh using the Embedded Geometry option on the FEM Solid Object and FEM Hybrid Object.

 When a rendering model is all that’s available, you should first apply a Remesh SOP before the Solid Conform.

 For most types of simulations, you should use the Solid Embed SOP to create a tet mesh.
-However, if you want more control over the tetrahedral mesh, you may use the lower-level Tetrahedralize SOP directly.

 Tips and notes